nextsimhub/nextsimdg/docs/xios.rst

   [xios]
   enable = true

+However, there is no need to explicitly add this to the configuration because it will be added automatically during the ``Model`` configuration step provided nextSIM-DG has been built with XIOS support.

 The ``model`` section, which is used elsewhere in nextSIM-DG, contains several entries relevant to XIOS.
 The ``start``, ``stop``, and ``time_step`` entries are used to configure the calendar used by XIOS.
 For example,